lando/acquia/docs/sync.md

 --secret        An Acquia API Client Secret
 ```

-Please consult the manual import documentation below if this command produces an error.
+Please consult the [manual import documentation](./guides/manually-importing-databases.md) if this command produces an error.

 ## Pushing